okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### EC2 User Data Overview

-Many CF templates will be about provisioning computer resources in your AS Cloud.
+Many CF templates will be about provisioning computer resources in your AWS Cloud.